Police investigate road rage suspect

-NEW MEXICO (KRQE) – State police arrested a man for shooting at a car on I-25 and are trying to figure out if he’s done it before.
+NEW MEXICO (KRQE) – New Mexico State Police arrested a man for shooting at a car on I-25 and are trying to figure out if he’s done it before.

 Officers were investigating a road rage shooting last week on I-25 between Albuquerque and Santo Domingo and tracked the license plate to 44-year-old Gunner Johnson of Capitan.
 Johnson admitted to being involved in the road rage incident and said he had been in the Sandoval County area numerous times over the last few months.